MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

 [Step 5 »](step-5-establish-trust-between-priv-corp-forests.md)

-1. On *PAMSRV*, sign in as *PRIV\Administrator* to be able to install MIM Service and Portal and the sample portal web application.
+On PAMSRV, sign in as PRIV\Administrator to be able to install MIM Service and Portal and the sample portal web application.

   > [!NOTE] You must be a domain administrator; if you are not running the following commands as a domain administrator, the trust validation checks in the next step will not be completed.

-2. If you have downloaded MIM, unpack the MIM installation archive to a new folder.
+If you have downloaded MIM, unpack the MIM installation archive to a new folder.

 ##  Run the Service and Portal install program.

 Follow the guidelines of the installer and complete the installation.

-1. When selecting component features, it is necessary to include the following:

-  -   MIM Service (include Privileged Access Management, but not MIM Reporting)
+1. When selecting component features, include MIM Service (with Privileged Access Management, but not MIM Reporting) and MIM Portal

-  -   MIM Portal

     ![Custom setup - screenshot](./media/PAM_GS_MIM_2015_Service_Portal.png)